mzhao15/data_engineering_basics/README.md

     Records file snapshots permanently in version history
     ```

-    Commit message needs to be detailed and concise.
-You can also use `git log` to show the details of the commit.
+    Commit messages need to be detailed and concise.
+You can also use `git log` to show the details of commit history.

 6. Push changes
     ```
     $ git pull origin master
-    Fetches new commits from the remote master branch and merge with the current working branch
+    Fetches new commits from the remote master branch and merges with the current working branch
-    ```
-    ```
     $ git push origin master
     Pushes the new commits from the current working branch to the remote master branch
     ```

-    `origin` is the name/alias of the `remote` repository. `master` is the name of the `remote branch`. *Always `pull` first before you `push` changes to the remote* because your collaborators may have made changes to the remote repository and you want to make sure your local repository is up-to-date.
+    `origin` is the name/alias of the `remote` repository. `master` is the name of the `remote` branch. __*Always `pull` first before `push` changes to the remote*__ because your collaborators may have made changes to the remote repository and you want to make sure your local repository is up-to-date.
 Otherwise, you may produce conflicts when you `push`.

-A quick recap of how git works:
+A quick recap of git workflow:
 ```
 $ git diff
 $ git status